 Austria; Algeria; Bosnia and Herzegovina; Croatia; The Czech Republic; Egypt; Finland; Germany; Hungary; Italy; Latvia; Lithuania; Malta; Monaco; Morocco; Portugal; Romania; Slovenia; Sweden; Tunisia; The United Kingdom; Albania; Belgium; Bulgaria; Cyprus; Denmark; Estonia; France; Greece; Ireland; Israel; Jordan; Lebanon; Luxemburg; Mauritania; Montenegro; The Netherlands; Palestine; Poland; Slovakia; Spain; Syria; Turkey.

-The mandate of the UfM Secretariat is focused on identifying, processing, promoting and coordinating projects, which enhance and strengthen cooperation, and impact directly on the livelihoods of citizens.
+The UfM Secretariat is based in Barcelona.
+Since March 2012, Fathallah Sijilmassi has been its Secretary General.
+Its mandate is focused on identifying, processing, promoting and coordinating projects, which enhance and strengthen cooperation, and impact directly on the livelihoods of citizens.
+The EU provides substantial support to the UfM Secretariat and contributes to 50% of its operational budget.

-A list of UfM projects can be found here.
+A list of UfM-labelled projects can be found here.

 Parliamentary Assembly - Union for Mediterranean (PA-UfM)